 Carbon handlebars are at least as strong as aluminum handlebars, but either can get damaged, even by the bike simply falling over by itself.
 The safety advantage of using aluminum handlebars instead of carbon bars is that damage to aluminum bars is normally observable due to the bar being bent; in contrast, with carbon bars the damage may be hidden until the bar fails catastrophically.
 Some people therefore prefer to use aluminum handlebars for self-supported ultra-distance events.
 More advice about choosing strong and reliable components is contained in the Bike & Components section of this website.

+This page is in the Rider Safety section.
 Having covered all aspects of bike equipment related to safety, the following pages focus on how the rider’s behavior can affect safety, with Avoiding Bike Crashes the topic of the next page.